Why Client Accounting Systems Create Unnecessary Work

 Ask yourself:

-• Do we reconcile payments daily?
+• Do we run payments at certain times?

 Final thought

-Most client accounting systems aren’t broken.
+Most client accounting systems are not broken.

-“Does our system work efficiently?”
+“Does our system work?”

 Worth a quick sense check?